rki-mf1/MpoxRadar/CONTRIBUTING.md

 git checkout dev
 git pull
 ```

 2. Please consider setting a variable in the .env file and use config.py to load the environment variable.
-Sometimes we don't need to update MPXSonar code for all query purposes; if some functions are not related to MPXSonar or some query can easily be implemented, please use DB manager (interface) to communicate to the database instance.
+Sometimes we don't need to update MPoxSonar code for all query purposes; if some functions are not related to MPoxSonar or some query can easily be implemented, please use DB manager (interface class) to communicate to the database instance.

 ## If you don't install dependencies yet